Cannabis in Brunei: 2017

 Drug prevalence within the Bruneian youth (under 20-years-old) increased from 2016, 18 drug-related youth arrests, to 2017's 66 drug-related youth arrests.
 In Brunei 2017, two men were arrested for cannabis consumption.

 35 cannabis-related arrests occurred in 2017; a great number of the arrested individuals were in the over-31 age group and of Malay ethnicity.
 More than 1.1 kg of cannabis was attained by the NCB.
 A small amount of cannabis plants and seeds were seized by the NCB, totalling to only 97g.

 2018

 Methamphetamine remained the most prevalent drug in Brunei in 2018, while the United Nations Office on Drugs and Crime 2018 shows a decreasing trend in arrests for illicit drug-use and cannabis-use from 2017 to 2018.
 400 grams of Cannabis was seized in 2018, compared to the 1.1 kg in 2017.
-The NCB reported cannabis costs in 2017 and 2018 to be USD$11 per gram.
+The NCB reported cannabis costs in 2017 and 2018 to be USD11 per gram.